ramereth/presentation-openstack-vs-ganeti/source/index.rst

 .. revealjs::

-  .. revealjs:: OpenStack is all the hype
+  .. revealjs:: OpenStack Popularity

-    * Designed to scale and be an AWS replacement (almost)
+    * Designed to scale and function similar to AWS
-    * Everyone is investing in it
+    * Many companies are investing in it
-    * Still maturing as a project
+    * The project itself is very large and is still maturing
-    * Includes a wide-array of features, many of which most people don't need
+    * Includes a wide-array of features and optional components

   .. revealjs:: OpenStack Architecture Overview